ahochsteger/gmail-processor/README.md

 * Filter for relevant emails
 * Specify the destination folder
 * Rename attachments (using date format strings and email subject as filenames)
+* Save the thread as a PDF File

 Setup